iacobcristi/ca-baietii/README.md

 # ca-baietii

+#Collaborators:
-dont care if it hurts
+1. dont care if it hurts